Editor’s Note: This blog was originally published in September 2020 and has been revised to reflect industry updates.

 Evaluate The Housing Market

-This should be step one no matter if you’re buying, selling or both.
-The state of the real estate market is most likely the biggest factor in buying and selling, and understanding the health of the housing market is important regardless of where you’re moving to or from.
-If you’re selling in one market and buying in another, you’ll need to factor that in as well.
+This should be step one, regardless if you’re buying, selling, or both.
+With the current real estate market most likely the biggest factor, understanding the health of the housing market is also important—no matter where you’re moving to or from.
+You’ll also need to consider whether you’re selling in one market and/or purchasing in another.

-Simply put, in a buyer’s market, there are more homes available than people who want to purchase.
-Buying and selling simultaneously in a buyer’s market means you’ll have a relatively easier time finding a new home than selling your previous one.
+In a buyer’s market, there are more homes available than ready purchasers.
+Buying and selling simultaneously in this climate means you’ll have a relatively easier time finding a new home than selling your previous one.

-Here the opposite is true.
 In a seller’s market, there are more buyers in the marketplace than homes available for purchase.
-If you’re buying and selling at the same time in a seller’s market, your home might sell before you can find a new one.
+If you’re concurrently buying and selling in this market, your home could sell before you can find a new one.

 Understand Your Financial Situation

-After you’ve gotten a feel for the local market, take a deep dive into your personal finances and get a true measure of the numbers.
-Here, it’s best to reach out to a mortgage lender in order to learn what’s feasible based on your specific financial situation.
-The amount of cash you have on hand, along with any home equity you’ve accumulated, and the loan products available to you will all be deciding factors on how you move forward.
+After you’ve gotten a feel for the local market, take a deep dive into your personal finances to determine your budget and how much house you can afford.
+It’s best to consult a mortgage lender to learn what’s possible.
+The amount of cash you have on hand, any accumulated home equity, and available loan products will determine how you move forward.

-An important part of determining your equity is having an idea of how much your home will sell for in the current housing market.
-A pre-inspection of your current home is a helpful way to learn about the amount of work you’ll need to put into the house before selling or the potential concessions on pricing you’ll have to consider if the buyer covers repairs.
+An important part of equity is understanding how much your home will sell for in the current housing market.
+A pre-inspection of your current home is a helpful way to learn about the amount of work you’ll need to complete before selling, or the potential pricing concessions you’ll have to consider if the buyer covers repairs.

 When you’re selling a house with a mortgage, you’ll need to know how much equity you have—that’s the amount of money left over when you take the current market value of your home and deduct the remaining mortgage.
-One important thing to remember is that your equity won’t be accessible until after the sale closes, so consider if you’re able to purchase a new home without tapping into that equity.
+Remember: Your equity won’t be accessible until after the sale closes, so determine if you’re able to purchase a new home without tapping into this.

 Buying Before Selling Your Current Home

-It is possible to buy a new home before selling your current one, but there are steps you can take to make this scenario a success.
+It is possible to buy a new home before selling your current one, but there are steps you should take for a successful outcome.

-Making an offer with a sale contingency means you’ll work to find a new home before listing your current home.
-Upon finding a new home, you submit your offer with a sale and settlement contingency.
-This essentially means that you’ll buy the new home only if you can successfully sell your current home.
-This contingency plan typically works best in a buyer’s market, when the seller is less likely to get multiple offers, as they will still be able to seek other offers.
+Making an offer with a sale contingency means you’ll need to find a new home before listing your current.
+Then, submit your offer with a sale and settlement contingency.
+This means you’ll purchase the new home only if you can successfully sell the one you’re currently living in.
+This contingency plan typically works best in a buyer’s market, when the seller is less likely to get multiple offers.

-When you’re confident that your current home will sell quickly, you can request an extension of the closing date of your new home beyond the 30-45 day standard.
-This action gives you the time needed to sell your current home and use that equity to buy your new home.
-This tactic is also more successful in a buyer’s market.
+When you’re confident your current home will sell quickly, you can request an extension of the closing date of your new home beyond the 30- to 45-day standard.
+Also more successful during a buyer’s market, this tactic provides the necessary time to sell your current home with equity to buy your new one.

 Home Equity Line of Credit.

-A home equity line of credit, or HELOC, gives you the power to borrow against the equity you’ve amassed in your current home.
-When you qualify for a HELOC, you can use it to access this money for a down payment and then pay it off when your current home finally sells.
+A home equity line of credit (HELOC) grants the power to borrow against the equity you’ve amassed in your current home.
+If qualified, you can use it for a down payment and then pay it off when your current home finally sells.

 Selling Your Current Home Before Buying A New One

 Depending on your current situation, selling your current home before buying a new one might be the best plan.
-Here are a few tips to help make it happen.
+Consider these tips to help make it happen.

 Here, your house gets listed first.
-Then, once you have an offer, you start looking for a new home.
-As soon as you find a new home, you submit the offer with a settlement contingency.
-This enables you to buy the home contingent on the sale of your current home.
-It’s most successful in a seller’s market, when you’re likely to receive many offers on your home in quick succession.
+Then, once you have an offer, you begin looking for a new home.
+Upon finding a new home, you submit the offer with a settlement contingency.
+This enables a new home purchase contingent on the sale of your current home.
+It’s most successful in a seller’s market, when you’re likely to receive several immediate offers.

 There are times when closing one sale before starting another is the best and least-stressful option.
-True, you’ll have to move twice, but it takes the pressure off the timing and enables you to find the exact home you want.
+While you’ll have to move twice, it takes the pressure off the timing and gives you time to find the exact home you want.

 This is when you sell your current home with the agreement that you can rent that same home back from the new owners for at least a few days.
 You’ll get the time you need to shop for a new home, while also having access to the money you made in the sale.
 This is best in a seller’s market, when buyers are likely to be more flexible with contract terms.

-With plenty of hard work and an experienced lender by your side, you can make the necessary maneuvers to buy the home of your dreams while also successfully selling your current home.
-Contact Contour Mortgage today to make the magic happen!
+With hard work and an experienced lender on your side, you can make the necessary maneuvers to purchase your dream home, while also successfully selling your current property.